-*The course.
 For my running background, 31km is ideal.
 I’m not out all day, but it’s long enough to require some pacing strategy, and food and hydration management.
 And what better way to structure a run than with the brutish 1,600 meter battle right off the bat, followed by a stunning, high-elevation cruise, then a “I’m-almost-outta-control-here-we-go” high-speed plummet to the valley?

-*The scenery.
 Race organizers call Sierre-Zinal “La Course des Cinq 4000”—the Race of the Five 4,000 meter peaks.
 Along the way, you’ll catch views of some of the most famous peaks in the world.
 The Weisshorn.
 The Zinalrothorn.
 Obel Gabelhorn.
 Dent Blanche.
 And, of course, the Matterhorn.
 But that’s only part of the picture.
 The rest?
 High alp pastures, historic mountain hotels, deep forests and—of course—no shortage of cows along the course.

-*The crowds.
 Everyone of us runners, no matter how introverted we are, gets at least a bit jazzed by a crowd-lined trail.
 And Sierre-Zinal has that just when need it.
 From the small village of Chandolin, to hikers perched on precipices above the course, onlooks are shouting “Hop!
 Hop!” and “Allez-Allez” to even the most sluggish of contestants.
 The result, for me, was a perma-grin for much of the route.

-*The history.
 This year was the 40th running of Sierre-Zinal.
 In a sport that seems to be just on the cusp of moving from quirky-niche to quasi-mainstream, 40 years is an eon.
 To mark the occasion, race organizers had a number of historical displays.
 In Sierre, one could walk through downtown, and stop at interpretive panels presenting storied moments in the race’s history.
 And there are no shortage of legendary tales, either.

-*The elites.
 One of the uncommon aspects of Sierre-Zinal, is that ordinary runners start three and a half hours before the elites.
 The result is that many of the “tourist” class-runners are able to watch the elites finish the race.
 And every year, Sierre-Zinal gets some of the best mountain runners in the world, from Kilian Jornet to Jonathan Wyatt to Stevie Kremer to Megan Lund-Lizotte, and dozens more.
 For a recreational runner, watching the world’s best mountain runners finish the same course you have just run, is flat out awesome.
 “Remember this moment,” I told myself.
 “This is really special.”

-*The finish.
 Could there possibly be a better finish, than flying a few hundred meters downhill through a classic Swiss village that’s lined with cheering onlookers?
 Sorry, it just doesn’t get better than that.

 There are many other reasons, too.
 Fabulous organization.
 Great support.
 Towns on each end that are all-in for the race.
 And, those little scenes along the way, like mountain fiddlers and alphorn players en route.
 Or the first serious views back to the Rhône valley city of Sierre, when you realize all that hard work is paying off, and you’re well on your way into the sky.

 This year had an added bonus—a big one, too.
-Longtime mountain pal Curtis Moore, my girlfriend Val Stori and I had one of the most generous hosts going, in the Zinal presence of Rickey Gates, happily ensconced in town for the week.
+Longtime mountain pal Curtis Moore, Run the Alp’s Val Stori and I had one of the most generous hosts going, in the Zinal presence of Rickey Gates, happily ensconced in town for the week.
 Chalet doors were thrown opened, invites to free meals appeared out of thin air.
 As race banners were hauled down and tucked away for another year, and as the sun fell behind the Zinalrothorn glacier at the end of the valley, wine started to flow from Sierre-Zinal race organizers to some of the world’s most elite trail runners– and three guests, who had been fortunate enough to take part in one of the greatest trail races going.
 During a break in the conversation, Rickey paused and said, “There are no other races in Europe this weekend.
 None.
 There’s only Sierre-Zinal.”
 I understood the sentiment immediately.
 Right at that time, if you were a trail runner, this was the place to be.